gerrit-coder/test/coder/README.md

 **Common Issues:**
 - **Authentication failures**:
-  - The script automatically disables Coder's askpass and prefers SSH URLs
-  - For HTTP URLs, configure git credentials (`.netrc` or git credential helper)
-  - For SSH URLs, ensure SSH keys are configured in the workspace
+  - Ensure SSH keys are configured in the workspace for Gerrit access
+  - Check that SSH keys are properly set up (e.g., `~/.ssh/id_rsa` or similar)
 - **Cherry-pick conflicts**: Resolve manually in the repository directory
 - **Missing rich parameters**:
   - Ensure the coder-workspace plugin is properly configured in Gerrit